-Fraxel goes deeper into the skin than IPL so is great for all forms of pigmentation, including sun spots, freckles and hormonal pigmentation.
-3 - 4 days after a Fraxel, the top layer of your skin sheds leaving your skin looking and feeling smooth, fresh and clear.
+Fraxel laser goes deeper into the skin than IPL so is great for all forms of pigmentation, including sun spots, freckles and hormonal pigmentation.
+Around 3 - 4 days after a Fraxel treatment, the top layer of your skin sheds leaving your skin looking and feeling smooth, fresh and clear.
 Fraxel Laser is safe on all skin types, and great results are usually seen after a single treatment.
 Read more about Fraxel Laser treatments.

 Fraxel is not suitable for spot treatment, as the skin may appear uneven where the texture of the treated area has been improved.
-For this our Doctors recommend recommend Revlite Laser.
+For this spot treatment of pigmentationour Doctors recommend Revlite Laser.

 - Resistant pigmentation, such as very light freckles or post inflammatory hyperpigmentation

 The Erbium laser is our strongest laser and can be used to treat individual spots or to do a laser resurfacing on a larger area.
 Erbium Laser is great for:

 - Raised or resistant pigmented spots, such as seborrhoeic keratoses or skin tags

 - Intense rejuvenation and resurfacing - reducing lines and winkles as well as pigmentation